andreasdevjs/PromoApp/README.md

 # PromoApp
-Promo App for Cash Converters
+Promo App for Cash Converters made with LWC (no OSS)